Congratulations on your engagement. We are delighted that you are thinking of getting married in church.

 People chose a church wedding for a whole range of reasons, perhaps because of tradition or the attractive building.
 However the most important reason for getting married in church is that you will be making your wedding vows in the sight of God and asking God to be part of the whole of your married life together.

 The Weddings Section of the Church of England Website has some useful suggestions for music, hymns and readings to personalise your wedding service.
 Often couples opt for traditional favourites such as ‘Here Comes the Bride’ from Wagner’s ‘Lohengrin’ and Mendelssohn’s ‘Wedding March’, played on the organ.
 However it is equally possible to enter and leave the church to a CD of your favourite music.
 When choosing hymns it is best to chose popular ones which your guests will be likely to know.
-You will be able to discuss your ideas when you meet with the Vicar to plan the wedding service.
+You will be able to discuss your ideas when you meet with the priest to plan the wedding service.

 Before a wedding can take place there are various legal formalities to be completed and there must be time for marriage preparation.
 For this reason, except in cases of serious illness or other similar emergency, there will need to be a gap of at least three months between first contact and the date of the wedding.
 Therefore please make sure that you contact the Vicar in good time to make arrangements.
 To avoid disappointment, please check that the church is available before booking your reception venue.